Franz Josef / Waiau: Transport and infrastructure

 State Highway 6 passes through the town.

 Westpower owns and operates the local distribution network in Franz Josef.
 Electricity is supplied from the national grid at Hokitika via Westpower's 146 km 33 kV line from Hokitika to Fox Glacier.
 Manawa Energy owns the 3 MW Wahapo hydroelectric power station, 20 km north of the town.
 This station can operate islanded and supply the town if the grid supply is lost.

 The Westland District Council owns and operates reticulated water and wastewater systems in the town.

 Education

-Franz Josef Glacier School is a coeducational full primary (year 1–8) school with a roll of students as of The nearest secondary school is South Westland Area School, 62 km away in Hari Hari.
+Franz Josef Glacier School is a coeducational full primary (year 1–8) school with a roll of students as of It opened in 1921 as Waiho Gorge School.
+It was rebuilt and renamed after being destroyed by a fire in 1967.
+The nearest secondary school is South Westland Area School, 62 km away in Hari Hari.

 The school roll has fluctuated between 12 and 57, and is largely driven by families moving to or from Franz Josef to work in tourism.
 In 2002 the roll was 45, dropping to 12 in 2012, increasing to 51 in 2018, and dropping to 34 in 2022 as tourism businesses closed in response to the COVID-19 pandemic.
 The school has twice been reduced to a single teacher when student numbers have dropped below 25.